 The Commission's work began in earnest with its first meeting in September when all permanent members of the Commission except the students had been identified (at that meeting, temporary student members participated and made significant contributions to structuring the work of the Commission).
 The Commission leadership planned many meetings with a broad range of groups across campus, and subsequently undertook a survey of a representative sample of student, faculty, and staff opinion on matters of community relations.
-At the time of the writing of the preliminary report, the survey data had not been fully analyzed, but the survey results will be incorporated into the final version of the report.
+Preliminary data from the survey provided insight into the complex experiences and views of many different University members when the Commission was formulating its report; the full analysis of the data will be available later to guide those who will oversee the implementation of the Report's recommendations.

 As we began our work, it was obvious that the issues the Commission would address were neither new nor confined to the University of Pennsylvania.
 Thus, the Commission began by studying the results of efforts at Penn and elsewhere to identify and address the systemic difficulties disrupting relations among members of the University community.
-The President's Committee on University Life (1990) contained useful and insightful observations on the University community, and it made many recommendations that are still valid today.
+The Report of the President's Committee on University Life (1990) contained useful and insightful observations on the University community, and it made many recommendations that are still valid today.
 Another effort was the Committee to Diversify Locust Walk (1991).
 The Commission used these and other committee reports, a Daily Pennsylvanian survey conducted this fall, and reports from universities around the country that have dealt with issues of campus racial, ethnic, sexual, and social incivility and strife.

 As was pointed out at one of the early meetings held with campus groups, no commission can strengthen the community.
 This Commission can only identify impediments to a sense of a Penn community, and urge its members to take steps that will allow them to appreciate and grow from their similarities and differences.
-In recent years on campus, a number of racial, gender, and ethnic groups have formed to address needs their members perceive.
+In recent years many groups defined by race, gender, ethnicity, sexual orientation and religion have formed to address needs their members perceive.
 Those groups will surely continue to exist and can form networks of interactions to bring people on campus into closer and more constructive contact with each other.
 On a recent visit to Philadelphia Maya Angelou commented that the more we get to know one another, the more we find we have in common, but our differences bring texture and interest to our lives.
 It is clear that we do not yet fully appreciate those similarities and differences, and that race, gender, sexual orientation and ethnic animosities are at the heart of many of our problems.
 Every group with whom we talked addressed the lack of sensitivity that some of its members experienced in dealing with other people at the University.
 Until we can convince members of this community that learning about different people and accepting those differences are important, we can expect aberrations in behavior that are potentially explosive.
-Some of our recommendations are therefore aimed at bridging, through educational means, the knowledge gap that accompanies racial, ethnic and sexual chauvinism.
+Some of our recommendations are therefore aimed at bridging, through educational means, the knowledge gap that accompanies prejudice based on race, ethnicity, religion, gender, disability or sexual orientation.